duncombe-noaa/goober/README.md

 To see what `rebase` does we'll build in some changes and then branch.
 More changes  in  the upstream tree, and more in the branch.
 Then rebase and apply the changes.

+This is the second branching.
+We'l change this file and another one.